Josh Rosen*, QB, UCLA

 7/17/17: Flowers had an impressive 2016 season, completing 63 percent of his passes for 2,812 yards with 24 touchdowns and seven interceptions.
 He also ran for 1,530 yards with 18 touchdowns on the ground.
 Flowers is shorter than typical starting quarterbacks in the NFL, which will hurt him.
 He will need to show pocket-passing ability to climb and avoid talk of changing positions.

 J.T.
 Barrett, QB, Ohio State

 Height: 6-2.
 Weight: 220.
 Projected 40 Time: 4.70.
 Projected Round (2018): 7-FA.
-1/22/18: Barrett was a good running quarterback in college, but he doesn't have the passing ability for the NFL.
+2/10/18: Barrett was a good running quarterback in college, but he doesn't have the passing ability for the NFL.
 That was illustrated at the East-West Shrine.
-The senior completed 65 percent of his passes in 2017 for 3,053 yards with 35 touchdowns and nine interceptions.
+In 2017, the senior completed 65 percent of his passes for 3,053 yards with 35 touchdowns and nine interceptions.
 He also ran for 10 touchdowns in the Buckeyes' spread offense.
 Sources felt that after Barrett's knee injury in college, he didn't have the explosiveness to switch positions and become a running back or defensive back for the NFL.
-Barrett will have to compete to be an third-string quarterback.
+Barrett will have to compete to be a third-string quarterback.